Jefferson County Sheriff's Office K9 Hunk has received donation of body armor - NewsBreak

 GROVES — Groves police are reopening an investigation into a homicide that's remained unsolved since 2003.
 Sunday marks 19 years since someone shot Dennis Ray Wills to death at a motel in Groves.
 Groves police has reopened this case at the requests of Dennis Wills' brothers.
 And, the brothers...

+A head-on accident on Thursday, Aug.
+25, has claimed the life of two brothers and seriously injured another driver, all from the Beaumont area, according to Sgt.
+Rob Willoughby, supervisor of the Liberty County office of the Texas Department of Public Safety.
+The accident took place at 12:23 p.m. on...

-City of Lumberton takes step to address homeless people camping on private property
+City of Lumberton passes anti-camping ordinance in response to increasing homeless population

-LUMBERTON — Lumberton is the latest city to focus on homeless encampments.
-The city council has approved new rules to address what some city leaders call a growing number of homeless people camping on private property.
-KFDM/Fox 4's Aaron Mack has the report.
+LUMBERTON, Texas — An issue regarding homeless camps that has affected many cities before will now impact Lumberton.
+Beginning August 26, an anti-camping ordinance will go into place.
+The overwhelming presence of homeless camps prompted the city council to hold a vote on August 22, which passed.
+Lumberton has...

 LU students in Beaumont react to suspect accused of exposing himself to female student

-Note: UPDATE: DPS releases names of two drivers killed in head-on collision